aitomatic/dana/dxa/README.md

 ### Agents (`dxa.agent`)

-The agent module provides several specialized agent types, each designed for specific roles:
+The agent module provides a unified, composable Agent implementation that can be configured for different roles:

-- `BaseAgent`: The foundation for all agent types
-- `AutonomousAgent`: For agents that operate independently
-- `CollaborativeAgent`: For multi-agent systems where agents work together
-- `InteractiveAgent`: For direct human interaction with real-time conversation capabilities
-- `WebSocketAgent`: For web-based communication, enabling remote agent interactions
-- `AutomationAgent`: Specialized for workflow automation tasks
+- `Agent`: A unified agent class that supports:
+  - Different reasoning strategies (CoT, OODA)
+  - Resource management
+  - I/O handling
+  - Capability tracking

 Additional components in the `dxa.agent` module:

 - `AgentLLM`: Internal LLM implementation for agents
 - `AgentProgress`: For reporting task progress
-- `LLMConfig`: For configuration management
 - `StateManager`: Manages agent state, observations, and messages

 ## Examples